ItzzNeo13/Minimal-Theme/README.md

 -----

-If you face any problem while using this theme, make sure to let me know by creating a PR on GitHub or sending a mail on devneo13@gmail.com
+If you face any problem while using this theme, make sure to let me know by reporting an issue or sending a mail on devneo13@gmail.com

 Thanks for using my theme and have a great time ahead!! :D